nwthomas/.github/SUPPORT.md

 # Support

-If you want help, please open an issue.
-I will do my best to answer questions, but keep in mind this is a personal project and I give no guarantees of promptness or correctness in my support.
+If you want to contribute or if you find a bug, please feel free to open an issue.

+I'll respond as best I can to answer questions, but keep in mind this is a persona project and I give no gaurantees of promptness or correctness in my support.